Key Funding Incentives

 Conclusion

-Japan’s innovation funding incentives form a comprehensive framework that combines tax credits for R&D, direct grants from key government agencies like NEDO, and strategic support programs for startups such as J-Startup.
+Japan’s innovation funding incentives form a comprehensive framework that combines enhanced tax credits (with carryover for unused credit), new IP incentives (Innovation Box), direct grants from key government agencies like NEDO (focused heavily on green innovation), and strategic support programmes for start-ups such as J-Startup.
 The Open Innovation Tax Incentive further encourages collaboration between established companies and new ventures, while a growing venture capital landscape provides essential growth capital.
 This multi-pronged approach underscores Japan’s strong commitment to fostering technological advancement and maintaining its competitive edge in the global innovation arena.

 We’re here to help.
 Contact us to discuss how ABGi can support your global innovation strategy.